wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 ~~~

-* The next step is to log into your Grafana instance and configure Graphite as your backend.
+* The next step is to log in to your Grafana instance and configure Graphite as your backend.
 Then you can start creating your own dashboards.